MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 Retrieval Augmented Generation (RAG) is a technique used to build applications that integrate data from custom data sources into a prompt for a generative AI model.
 RAG is a commonly used pattern for developing generative AI apps - chat-based applications that use a language model to interpret inputs and generate appropriate responses.

-In this exercise, you'll use Azure AI Foundry to integrate custom data into a generative AI solution.
+In this exercise, you'll use Microsoft Foundry to integrate custom data into a generative AI solution.

 > **Note**: The code in this exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.